CodinGame/codingame-sdk-playground/graphics/graphics-6-advanced.md

 ![Artifacts](resources/artifacts.png)

 They appear due to rounding errors.
 These artifacts can be reduced thanks to `BufferedGroup`.
-Buffered groups work the same way as `Group` in Java, but the viewer renders its children into a dynamic texture before being displayed.
+Buffered groups work the same way as `Group`, but the viewer renders its children into a dynamic texture before being displayed.

 ```java
 BufferedGroup bufferedGroup = graphicEntityModule.createBufferedGroup();